VineetBisht/miniclass-portable/README.md

 # miniclass-portable
-A mini version of the virtual classroom experience app - 'MiniClass'.
+A mini version of the virtual classroom experience app - MiniClass.